TheDet/idometer/README.markdown

 Current Status
 --------------
-The project has a first output: There is an izpack installer to install verion 0.0.1, which is a little test scenario.
+The project has a first output: There is an izpack installer to install version 0.0.3, which is a little test scenario.
 You can start a Swing Gui, create new Tasks, select them, and start and stop activities for them.